karmaniverous/entity-manager/.stan/system/stan.requirements.md

 ## Documentation guidance (DX)

-- Show “values-first” config patterns using satisfies and as const to preserve literal keys for indexes and generatedProperties.
+- Show “values‑first” config patterns using satisfies and as const to preserve literal keys for indexes and generatedProperties.
 - Prefer examples that do not require explicit generic parameters at call sites; demonstrate narrowing via values (entityToken, index tokens).
-- Provide concise examples of PageKey typing by index, token-aware add/remove/keys, and value-first factory usage.
+- Provide concise examples of PageKey typing by index, token‑aware add/remove/keys, and value‑first factory usage.
-- Add a brief example of projection-aware typing:
+- Add a brief example of projection‑aware typing:
   - Attributes as const tuples (K) narrow item shapes.
   - Note that sort keys and uniqueProperty should be included in K or automatically included by adapters.

 ---

-## Adapter-level QueryBuilder ergonomics (DynamoDB) — helper methods
+## Adapter‑level QueryBuilder ergonomics (downstream guidance)

 Purpose

-- Provide small, explicit helpers for common per-index query parameters and projection lifecycle while preserving the type-only K channel invariants in adapters.
+- Provide small, explicit helpers for common per‑index query parameters and projection lifecycle while preserving the type‑only K channel invariants in adapters (e.g., @karmaniverous/entity-client-dynamodb).

-Helpers and behavior (adapter-level)
+Helpers and behavior (adapter‑level; implemented downstream)

 - setScanIndexForward(indexToken: ITS, value: boolean): this
   - Runtime: sets IndexParams.scanIndexForward for the index; getDocumentQueryArgs emits ScanIndexForward.
-  - Typing: no effect on K (pure query-direction toggle).
+  - Typing: no effect on K (pure query‑direction toggle).
 - setProjection<KAttr extends readonly string[]>(indexToken: ITS, attrs: KAttr): QueryBuilder<…, KAttr>
-  - Runtime: sets per-index projection attributes; getDocumentQueryArgs emits ProjectionExpression.
+  - Runtime: sets per‑index projection attributes; getDocumentQueryArgs emits ProjectionExpression.
-  - Query-time invariant: when any projections are present, auto-include uniqueProperty and explicit sort keys to preserve dedupe/sort invariants.
+  - Query‑time invariant: when any projections are present, auto‑include uniqueProperty and explicit sort keys to preserve dedupe/sort invariants.
   - Typing: narrows the builder’s K to KAttr (global to the builder; reflects the merged result shape).
 - resetProjection(indexToken: ITS): QueryBuilder<…, unknown>
   - Runtime: clears projectionAttributes for the index (no ProjectionExpression ⇒ full items).
   - Typing: widens K back to unknown (result items are no longer uniformly projected).
 - resetAllProjections(): QueryBuilder<…, unknown>
   - Runtime: clears projections for all indices on the builder.
   - Typing: widens K to unknown (result items are full shape).
 - setProjectionAll<KAttr extends readonly string[]>(indices: ITS[] | readonly ITS[], attrs: KAttr): QueryBuilder<…, KAttr>
   - Runtime: applies the same ProjectionExpression across the supplied indices (or all, if a “current indices” form is later added).
-  - Typing: narrows builder K to KAttr, keeping a uniform projected shape aligned with EntityManager’s merged result semantics.
+  - Typing: narrows builder K to KAttr, keeping a uniform projected shape aligned with Entity Manager’s merged result semantics.

 Notes

-- K remains a single, builder-wide type parameter to match merged results across all indices.
+- K remains a single, builder‑wide type parameter to match merged results across all indices.
 Uniform projections via setProjectionAll are recommended to keep typing and runtime aligned.
-- The adapter’s runtime policy continues to auto-include uniqueProperty and explicit sort keys when projections are present, ensuring stable dedupe/sort.
+- Adapter runtime policy should auto‑include uniqueProperty and explicit sort keys when projections are present, ensuring stable dedupe/sort.

 ---

-## Internals / variance (typing contract with entity‑manager)
+## Helper typing for downstream QueryBuilder‑based adapters (typing contract)

-Problem
+Context

-- Downstream adapters extend BaseQueryBuilder with additional generics (e.g., CF for CF-aware narrowing and K for projection), and call helper functions exported by entity‑manager (e.g., addFilterCondition, addRangeKeyCondition).
+- Downstream adapters (e.g., @karmaniverous/entity-client-dynamodb) extend BaseQueryBuilder with additional generics (e.g., CF for page‑key narrowing and K for projection) and may define adapter‑specific helpers (e.g., addFilterCondition, addRangeKeyCondition).
-- Helper parameter typing that requires a concrete builder type can force variance-bridging casts at call sites even though helpers only rely on a small mutable subset (indexParamsMap, entityClient.logger).
+- Helper parameter typing that requires a concrete builder type can force variance‑bridging casts at call sites even though helpers typically rely on a small mutable subset (indexParamsMap, entityClient.logger).

-Chosen approach — Option B: Generic BaseQueryBuilder acceptance (typing-only; no runtime change)
+Guidance — accept generic BaseQueryBuilder instantiations (typing‑only; no runtime change)

-- Relax helper parameter types to accept any BaseQueryBuilder instantiation (regardless of its generics ET/ITS/CF/K) and intersect the mutable shape helpers actually use.
+- Downstream helper parameter types should accept any BaseQueryBuilder instantiation (regardless of its generics ET/ITS/CF/K) and intersect the mutable shape helpers actually use.
-- Keep behavior unchanged; this is a pure type improvement that removes downstream casts while preserving type inference for indexToken (ITS).
+- Keep behavior unchanged; this is a type improvement that removes downstream casts while preserving type inference for indexToken (ITS).

-Canonical signatures (conceptual)
+Canonical signatures (conceptual; implemented downstream)

 ```ts
 import type {